adoprox/Group60_mlops/reports/README.md

 >
 > Answer:

 First, we utilized the PyTorch-Transformers framework (now known as pytorch_pretrained_bert).
 This framework, developed by HuggingFace, played a crucial role in loading the pre-trained model (bert-base-uncased) and its corresponding tokenizer.
 The tokenizer object allows the conversion from character strings to tokens understood by our specific model.
 Subsequently, we adopted the high-level framework PyTorch Lightning to streamline our model implementation and training code, benefiting from its organized and efficient structure.
-Lastly, we employed Hydra for parameter configuration management, allowing us to easily adjust and experiment with various model hyperparameters.
-(TOO SHORT)
+Then, we employed Hydra for parameter configuration management, allowing us to easily adjust and experiment with various model hyperparameters.
+Also, we used Wandb for logging purposes, to save metrics and variables so to check how our model was training.

 ## Coding environment